core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Clarifications about self-managed OSCORE group and use of deterministic requests for cacheable OSCORE.

-* Fixes in the examples.
+* New example with a proxy, Group OSCORE and a deterministic phantom request.

-* Editorial improvements.
+* Fixes in the examples and editorial improvements.

 # Acknowledgments # {#acknowldegment}
 {: numbered="no"}